Home / Blog / Working at Plaid 2026

 Bottom Line

 Plaid in 2026 is a company that has successfully navigated the transition from scrappy startup to critical financial infrastructure provider โ€” without losing the engineering-driven, transparent culture that made it special in the first place.
-At ~800 employees, it offers a rare combination: the stability and compensation of an established company with the impact and velocity of a much smaller one.
+At roughly 1,300 employees, it offers a rare combination: the stability and compensation of an established company with the impact and velocity of a much smaller one.

 If you're an engineer, product manager, or designer who wants to build infrastructure that powers the future of financial services โ€” and you value transparency, learning, and real product impact โ€” Plaid deserves a serious look.
 Explore open roles on the Plaid company page or browse current Plaid job listings.